-Before you move to a new place you are typically full of excitement and curiosity.
-You wonder what your life might be like in this new place, about the people you are going to meet, the job your going to get, where you are going to live, and so much more.
-Its hard to feel anything except excitement when you have so many possibilities, and you can create your life however you want!
+Before moving to a new country you are typically full of excitement and curiosity.
+You wonder what your life might be like in this new place, about the people you are going to meet, the job you're going to get, where you are going to live, and so much more.
+It's hard to feel anything except excitement when you have so many possibilities, and you can create your life however you want!

 When you arrive and you finally make it to your accommodation and you set down your bags, you may feel a touch of loneliness.
 You have had so much excitement building for the weeks prior to your departure; you build this perception of what your life will be like when you arrive, and the truth is that isn’t always the case.
 I remember putting my bags down and thinking “what now”.
 I had no idea how to get around the city, where to go, or how to get wifi.
 I felt extremely alone and started to question myself and think "what did I get myself into?".